Sober or bright? Europe faces holidays during energy crunch

 Festive lights, composed of LEDs this year, also will be dimmed from 1 a.m. to 6 a.m. in the old city center of Brasov in central Romania and switched off elsewhere, officials said.

-“In Verona, the atmosphere is there anyway,’’ said Giancarlo Peschiera, whose shop selling fur coats overlooks Verona’s Piazza Bra, where officials on Saturday will light a huge shooting star arching from the Roman-era Arena amphitheater into the square.
+“In Verona, the atmosphere is there anyway,’’ said Giancarlo Peschiera, whose shop selling fur coats overlooks Verona’s Piazza Bra, where officials on Saturday are lighting a huge shooting star arching from the Roman-era Arena amphitheater into the square.

 The city also will put up a Christmas tree in the main piazza and a holiday cake maker has erected light-festooned trees in three other spots.